Take Charmayne James' solid advice on how to avoid some common pitfalls that can happen after you purchase a new barrel horse.

 Our horses are bred to be sensitive and responsive.
-Ironically, the horses that I’ve seen have the most trouble with a new owner are the ones that are really good at what they do.
+Ironically, the horses I’ve seen have the most trouble with a new owner are the ones that are really good at what they do.
 Horses that try very hard and are fast and smart tend to go down faster if they encounter stress and frustration with a new rider or an unfamiliar environment.

 The Transition Period

-Horses are not robots so pay very close attention to learn everything you can to make the transition smooth.
+Horses are not robots, so pay very close attention to learn everything you can to make the transition smooth.

 Home Sweet Home

 When a horse is uprooted completely from his surroundings, there is a readjustment period—it’s few and far between that this doesn’t happen.
 Age plays a part in that too—younger horses need more routine because they are usually a bit more insecure.
 Older horses are a lot more forgiving in general.

 It’s important to keep your new horse content.
 You can help do that by sticking to the same schedule of feed, exercise, maintenance, shoeing—all the same things that were working before you got the horse.
 If the horse was on a winning program, stick to it precisely.
 A lot of people fall prey to switching to a mediocre shoer without taking into account there are very few great shoers out there.
 That farrier can make a huge difference in the overall soundness of your new horse.